jasonbrickner/DoubleChEC/README.md

 ```
 git clone https://github.com/ChengzheDuan/ChEC-seq_Peak_Finder.git
 ```
-2. In the *`peak_finder/`* folder, find and open the *`run program.R`* file.
+2. Navigate to the *`peak_finder/`* folder and open the *`run program.R`* file.
 3. Set the working directory to where all the files are located
 4. Load the `callpeaks()` function with:
 ```
 source("peak finder.R")
 ```
-5. Beofre running the peak finder with your own BAM files, run:
+5. Before running the peak finder with your own BAM files, run:
 ```
 callpeaks(folder_treatment = "files_treatment_rap1",
           folder_control = "files_control_rap1",
           outdir = "test_folder_nup2_nohis_foldchange1.2_0.0001"
 )
 ```
-to test whether the peak finder works correctly.
+This will verify if the peak finder runs correctly.

-7. Once the function finished running without any errors, load the `goanalysis()` function with:
+6. Once the function completes execution without any errors, load the `goanalysis()` function with:
 ```
 source("GO analysis.R")
 ```